jsmithschilling/nextGen-Migration/README.md

 ### Consulting Information

-If you are need of assistance for your eMDs to NextGen migration then we do offer <Service>
+If you are need of assistance for your eMDs to NextGen migration then we do offer "Service"

-Reach out to us at <email> for a quote!
+Reach out to us at "email" for a quote!